 Dale has been instructed on a number of injunction cases and is always willing to provide urgent advice and representation.

-Dale acts for clients in all areas of property law including disputes involving easements, restrictive covenants, overage agreements, options, and trusts of land, including constructive and resulting trusts, and claims pursuant to the Trusts of Land and Appointment of Trustees Act 1996.
+Dale acts for clients in all areas of property law including disputes involving easements, restrictive covenants, and trusts of land, including constructive and resulting trusts, claims pursuant to the Trusts of Land and Appointment of Trustees Act 1996, and matters involving contested wills and probate.

 Dale also specialises in both residential and commercial landlord & tenant matters.